grafana/campfire-mcp-demo/README.md

 # Observability Testing Demo

-An example application that generates metrics and logs based on different scenarios to accelerate testing in observability systems.
-Built with Flask, Prometheus, and Grafana.
+An example application that generates metrics, logs, and traces based on different scenarios to accelerate testing in observability systems.
+Complete observability stack with Flask, Prometheus, Loki, Tempo, and Grafana.

 ## 🚀 Quick Start